 The LG SN11RG has a passable surround performance.
 It has dedicated surround speakers, but they don't perform as well as that of the Vizio SB46514-F6.
 Still, surround objects seem to be coming around you, rather than in-front as with soundbars without rear speakers, thanks to the localization of their speakers.
 It should be noted that they lack a lot of bass but that's because most of this sound is getting sent to the subwoofer instead.

 The LG SN11RG has an alright height performance.
-It uses its up-firing speakers on its bar as well as satellites to help bounce sound off the walls and ceiling to give you the impression of height.
+Unlike the LG SN10YG which doesn't have satellites, this soundbar uses up-firing speakers on its bar as well as its satellites to help bounce sound off the walls and ceiling to give you the impression of height.

 The LG SN11RG has outstanding sound enhancement features and it has pretty much all common features except for a graphic EQ.
 It does have a few EQ presets, though: 'AI Sound Pro', 'Bass Blast', 'Standard', 'Movie', and 'Music'.